 Too much of a good thing can lead to exhaustion.
-Just like one too many margaritas on a Thursday night might have you reconsider your love for tequila, too many midcentury dressers and chairs might make you want to write off the décor style forever.
-But here's the thing.
-The 1950s were also the birthplace of many wonderful things: circular fireplaces, sunken living rooms, floor-to-ceiling windows, and a myriad of furniture designs we still love today.
+Just like one too many margaritas on a Thursday night might have you reconsidering your love for tequila, too many midcentury dressers and chairs might make you want to write off the décor style forever.
+But here's the thing: The 1950s were also the birthplace of many wonderful things, such as circular fireplaces, floor-to-ceiling windows, and a myriad of other furniture designs we still love today.

-There's another thing we still love from modern 20th-century days: midcentury-modern mirrors.
+One thing we're definitely still digging is midcentury modern mirrors.
 Whether you are looking at original pieces or reproductions, modernist designers had a knack for turning a functionalist object into a work of art—and mirrors were no exception.
-What's more, a majority of their mirrors were round, something we still appreciate today.
-Featuring sunburst branches, bamboo petals, or lacquered frames, here are our favorite midcentury-modern mirrors.
+What's more, a majority of their mirrors were round—something we still appreciate today.
+Featuring sunburst branches, bamboo petals, or lacquered frames, here are our favorite midcentury modern mirrors.

-This midcentury sunburst mirror reimagined for modern times is under $100, which is hard to beat.
+This gold midcentury sunburst mirror reimagined for modern times is under $100, which is hard to beat.
 It's inspired by vintage 1960s decor.

-This midcentury-modern rattan mirror will give your space a relaxed, beachy look.
+This midcentury modern mirror from Italy will give your space a relaxed, beachy look.
 It's framed in wicker and rattan.

-This unusual modern gloss white wall mirror is ideal to re-create a midcentury vanity for today's age.
+This unusual modern, gloss white wall mirror is ideal to re-create a midcentury vanity for today's age.
 Your guests will definitely stop to comment on it.

-Burl wood was huge in the 1950s, but we're still loving it today for its intricate organic pattern.
+Burl wood was huge during the 1950s, but we're still loving it today for its intricate organic pattern.
 This round mirror offers your space a rustic feel.

 Josef Frank was known for his quirky designs, and this shines through with this squiggly round mirror.
 Its brass loops add a little something extra.

 We love West Elm's line of asymmetrical midcentury mirrors.
-The floor-length one is our favorite.
+This floor-length one is our favorite.

-We love the gold and bronze double-metal look on this midcentury-modern round mirror.
+We love the gold and bronze double-metal look on this midcentury modern round mirror.
 It's simple enough to fit in most spaces.

-Part wall sculpture, part mirror, this sunburst wall accent is perfect to channel the sunny Palm Springs vibes.
+Part wall sculpture, part mirror, this sunburst wall accent is perfect to channel sunny Palm Springs vibes.
 Place it anywhere you'd like to make a statement.

-Rattan sunburst mirrors were all the rage in the '50s and '60s, but this one has a fun tortoiseshell effect we love.
+Rattan and bamboo sunburst mirrors were all the rage in the '50s and '60s, and this one has a fun tortoiseshell effect we love.